Azure/arc-k8s-demo/README.md

 Create a GitOps configuration by using the Azure CLI extension `k8sconfiguration` referencing this sample repo.

+After a configuration is created Azure Arc enabled Kubernetes will instantiate the resources described in this repository.
+Which includes creating namespaces, deploying an example container, and updating a config map.

 ```console
 az k8sconfiguration create \
     --name cluster-config \